Have Questions?

 360-244-4707

 Discover Recovery has long been dedicated to assisting individuals recovery after a period of alcohol and drug addiction.
-It has been doing this within Ocean Park and in the surrounding areas for quite some time.
+It has been doing this within Ocean Park, Washington and in the surrounding areas for quite some time.
 Discover Recovery offers services like trauma therapy, behavior modification, cognitive/behavior therapy, group therapy, anger management, 12-step facilitation approach - all of which represent their treatment philosophy.
 Discover Recovery believes that clients need individual focus and treatment for them to find full recovery treatment.
 This is why it provides several programs, like self-help groups, residential beds for client's children, transgender or (LGBT) clients, persons with post-traumatic stress disorder, substance abuse education, treatment for spanish-speaking clients - among other services listed in the following sections.

 Discover Recovery offers short term addiction treatment facilities, outpatient individual counseling, inpatient drug rehab programs, outpatient detox centers, long term drug abuse treatment and others.
 Discover Recovery has continued recovery programs that are designed to help clients maintain their sobriety.
 This drug and alcohol rehab center also uses treatment methods that can help you achieve lasting sobriety.